Counter Button Of Doom

 What is happening here:

-2. countDown triggers a setTimeout for 1000ms.
-After 1000ms, the callback passed in will be pushed onto the execution stack of the event loop.
+countDowntakes in a "setter" function and a value that will represent the current value.countDowntriggers a setTimeout for 1000ms.
+After 1000ms, the callback passed in will be pushed onto the execution stack of the event loop.- The callback will call

 Why It Is Wrong: Initial Render